More Slideshows from eMedicineHealth

-For many women, the most troubling aspect of PMS is its unpredictable impact on mood.
+For many women, the worst part of PMS is its unpredictable impact on mood.
 Irritability, anger, crying spells, depression, and anxiety may come and go in the days leading up to your period.
 Some women even have trouble with memory and concentration during this time.

 Who Gets PMS?

-Any woman who has a period can get PMS, but the following patterns based on age and ethnicity have been observed:
+Any woman who has a period can get PMS, but some women are more likely to have symptoms:

 - PMS is more likely in the late 20s to mid-40s.